ryan-comer/discord-voice-commands-bot/README.md

 Depending on the specs of your system where the bot is running, both of these tasks could take a while to complete (on my system, using LOCAL speech-to-text and text-to-speech takes about 4 seconds for speech-to-text and 6 seconds for text-to-speech).
 Using cloud services is much quicker and more accurate than using the local services.

+Another consideration is image size.
+Using the LOCAL services will pull models that significantly increase the size of the image.
+If you don't set any service to LOCAL, those models will not be pulled.

 # Cloud Services

 ## Google